EvanGee/vpn_install_script/README.md

 user: the user you are remoting into (ssh).

-remote_ipaddress: is the remote Ip address you are connecting to.
+remote_ipaddress: is the IP address you are connecting to.

 port_to_run: this is the port you are running the vpn on.